Richard Lumley, 2nd Earl of Scarbrough: Death and legacy

-Lord Scarbrough committed suicide by shooting himself through the roof of the mouth on 29 January 1740, aged 53.
-At the time of his death it was rumoured to have been brought on by a mental disorder he developed from a knock on the head when he had an accident in his carriage a few days before.
+Lord Scarbrough died by shooting himself on 29 January 1740, aged 53.
+At the time of his suicide, it was rumoured to have been brought on by a mental disorder he developed from a knock on the head when he had an accident in his carriage a few days before.
 There was also a rumour that he had killed himself because of a betrayal of trust.
 The rumour ran that he had confided a secret of State to the dowager Duchess of Manchester whom he had been about to marry, and that she had then told this secret to others.
-When word got back to the king of the source of the leak of the secret, Scarborough killed himself.
+When word got back to the king of the source of the leak of the secret, Scarbrough killed himself.

-Lord Scarborough was buried on 4 February 1740 in the Grosvenor Chapel in South Audley Street, Mayfair.
-Scarborough's titles passed to his brother, Thomas.
+Lord Scarbrough was buried on 4 February 1740 in the Grosvenor Chapel in South Audley Street, Mayfair.
+Scarbrough's titles passed to his brother, Thomas.